LatinumFinance/LatinumFinance.github.io/index.md

 ## Find My Ecosystem

-`View your Ecosystem and totals by going to latinumfinance.github.io/Your_Registered_ETH_Wallet_Address`
+View your Ecosystem and totals by going to latinumfinance.github.io/`Your_Registered_ETH_Wallet_Address`